csbenny/GetAndCleanData/CodeBook.md

 # CodeBook

 ## Variables description
-A variable captures a specific piece of signal data in:
+A variable captures a specific piece of measurement.
+Its name can tell:
-* Time (t) or Frequency (f) domain
+* Is it a time (t) or frequency (f) domain data ?
-* Body acceleration (bodyacc) / Gravity acceleration (gravityacc) **  With any Mathematic / Statistical function applied (e.g. mean, std ... etc)
+* Is it a Body acceleration (bodyacc) / Gravity acceleration (gravityacc) data ?
+**  Any Mathematic / Statistical function (e.g. mean, std ... etc) applied
-* X / Y / Z direction of 3-axial signal data
+* X / Y / Z direction if it is a 3-axial signal data

 ### List of Mathematic / Statistical functions